mike-lloyd03/jwtck/README.md

-# Jason Web Token Check
+# JSON Web Token Check

 Simple CLI tool to parse a JWT and print it's contents to the terminal.